 Sustainability is more than just a corporate initiative for SAVOR…Chicago.
 It is a passion that touches every aspect of our operations and drives the way we do business.
 Not only do we practice sustainable operations, we are also committed to sharing our knowledge and experience with others in our industry and locally.

-From creating the Midwest’s largest rooftop garden to sourcing certified sustainable coffee, increasing our recycling diversion rate and reducing waste, here are a few highlights of our commitment:
+From creating the Midwest’s largest outdoor rooftop garden to sourcing certified sustainable coffee, increasing our recycling diversion rate and reducing waste, here are a few highlights of our commitment:

-- SAVOR… donated over 41,000 pounds of food to local charities including the Pacific Garden Mission.
-More than 37 tons of food has been donated to local charities since it began its work at McCormick Place.
-In addition, the SAVOR…Chicago team spends hundreds of hours of their time working with local organizations including the ProStart culinary education program for high school students, Ronald McDonald House, Eco Educators and others.
+- Finally, as a company that is truly integrated into our McCormick Square community, the SAVOR…Chicago team spends hundreds of hours of their own time working with local organizations including the Illinois Restaurant Associations ProStart culinary education program for high school students, Ronald McDonald House, Eco Educators and others.

-- Green Seal™ Standard GS-55 based on purchase of sustainably-sourced food, waste minimization, use of verified environmentally-preferable products, and conservation of energy and water
+- Green Seal™ Standard GS-55 Certification based on purchase of sustainably-sourced food, waste minimization, use of verified environmentally-preferable products and conservation of energy and water

 - Green Meetings Industry Council certification